ROUND DANCING — CHOREOGRAPHED BALLROOM

 q,q/&, &/s, -;

-This is an Alemana done in handshake position and with two sharp swivels inserted in the second measure.
+This is an alemana done in handshake position and with two sharp swivels inserted in the second measure.

 In a right-right handshake facing position, man perhaps facing wall, step forward L (woman back R), recover R, close L to R (woman fwd R turning toe toward line and center) raising right hands.
 So far, this is a normal preparation for an alemana turn, although the handshake may feel different.